farkkilab/devNKI-scripts/05_Spatial-interactions/README.md

 - **Spatial_counts.ipynb** - Python script using modified scimap function to count the number of neighbor cells from each population

 - **WSI_Spatial_counts.ipynb**: Python script using modified scimap function to count the number of neighbor cells from each population on whole slide images.

+- **Find_neighboors_of_cancer_cells.ipynb*** - Script to get a list of neighboors of cancer cells, for calculating later expression of relevant functional markers of cancer cells neighboors.